marcello-negri/personal-website/content/project/example2/index.md

 ---
-title: Deep Learning for Gravitational Wave Physics
+title: Research assistant project - Deep Learning for Gravitational Wave Physics
 summary: Prof. **Hofmann** at **Data Analytics Lab ETH** - As a **research assistant** I developed deep learning models to emulate a complex cosmological simulation and an inverse regression model to constrain the formation of **gravitational waves**.

 tags: